Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-UkF4FbtbplM.md

 ### Transcript

-> weapon key thing whole string that's something that i i think we i hope we have that at some point i'm gonna add that to the game if if we don't have a performance personally i will personally do it uh if we don't have it um because he feels come on
+> weapon key thing whole string that's something that i i think we i hope we have that at some point i'm gonna add that to the game if if we don't have a performance personally i will personally do it, if we don't have it, because he feels come on